Ermessenda de Castellbò

-Ermessenda de Castellbò (died 1237), was a Andorran feudal ruler.
+Ermessenda de Castellbò (died 1237), was an Andorran feudal ruler.
 She was suo jure ruling Viscountess of Castellbò in Andorra 1226-1237.
 She was born to Arnalda de Caboet and Arnaud I de Castelbon.
 In 1208, she married Roger-Bernard II, Count of Foix.
 Through her, Andorra and Foix was united in 1278.
 She was a Cathar.
 Because of her Cathar faith, her and her father's remains were exhumed and burnt by Inquisitor Pere de Cadireta in 1267.